Exploring and Expanding Australian Gold Assets

 A.I.S.
 Resources’ Company Highlights

-- A.I.S.
-Resources has dual strategies to achieve near-term revenues through manganese trading, lithium process engineering and operating its joint venture gold mine.
+- Multiple strategies to achieve near-term revenues through manganese trading, lithium process engineering and operating its joint venture gold mine

-- The company aims to ship 5,000 tonnes of magnesium ore per month initially and intends to ramp-up its operations to 10,000 tonnes to 20,000 tonnes.
+- Aims to ship 5,000 tonnes of magnesium ore per month initially and intends to ramp-up its operations to 10,000 tonnes to 20,000 tonnes.

-- A.I.S.
-Resources’ senior management is highly-skilled in exploration, geochemistry and lithium production techniques and have more than 17 years of experience working in Argentina in the lithium industry.
+- Senior management is highly-skilled in exploration, geochemistry and lithium production techniques and have more than 17 years of experience working in Argentina in the lithium industry.

 Manganese has a variety of applications, including steel production, in particular, rebar for reinforcing concrete, aluminum and copper alloys, chemical applications and batteries.
 The metal is an integral component in the electric vehicle (EV)-battery space and demand is likely to increase as more countries push forward green initiatives and legislation.
 The nickel-manganese-cobalt (NMC) formula is expected to be replaced by higher manganese content.
 Under BASF’s proposed new move, it will start manufacturing NMC cathode material to comprise 70 percent manganese, while nickel will be cut to 20 percent and cobalt to a maximum of five percent.